Zakirza/NLP_to_SQL/README.md

 ---

-## 🎯 Step 2: Start Streamlit UI
+## Step 2: Start Streamlit UI

 ```bash
 streamlit run streamlit_app.py
 ```

-Now you can ask natural language questions like:
+Enter natural language queries such as:

-* *"Show all employees earning more than 50,000"*
+* "Show all employees earning more than 50,000"
-* *"Get department names and total employees"*
+* "Get department names and total employees"
-* *"List orders placed in the last 7 days"*
+* "List orders placed in the last 7 days"

 ---

-## 🧠 LLM Used
+## LLM Used

 This project uses **Ollama LLaMA 3** by default.